Raphael-Boichot/A-Game-Boy-Printer-emulator-in-1998/README.md

 ![Hardware](Pictures/Pinout_2024.png)

+As far as I can tell, the schematic given in the original code is sketchy to say the least.
+It may be inspired from one [published by Jeff Frowhein](https://www.devrs.com/gb/files/hardware.html) for another purpose.
+I've tried it with all the component required (the transistor 2N3906 and the diode 1N914), it does not work at all.
+But removing all that crap and it works !
+So here is the working schematic updated.

 ## Hardware to connect the Game Boy to the PC

 ![Hardware](Pictures/Hardware.png)

 Here is my janky implementation of the schematic (no I'm not proud of it).
 It requires a serial breakout board if you do not want to sacrify a serial cable.

-As far as I can tell, the schematic given in the original code is sketchy to say the least.
-It may be inspired from one [published by Jeff Frowhein](https://www.devrs.com/gb/files/hardware.html) for another purpose.
-I've tried it with all the component required (the transistor 2N3906 and the diode 1N914), it does not work at all.
-But removing all that crap and it works !
-So here is the working Schematic updated.

 Finding a Windows 98 compatible PC for free in 2024 was not that easy but after exploring some lab dumpsters I finally found one and here is the result: it works !
 When I say "it works" I mean it sometimes works, but enough to be usable.
 Both versions of the code suffer the same protocol instability and crashes but are usable to extract images.